MarvynHarry/github-user-activity/README.md

 # GitHub User Activity

 This project is a console application that retrieves GitHub user activity using the GitHub API.
 It provides insights into the user's activity on GitHub, including recent commits, issues, and pull requests.
+Sample solution for the [github-user-activity](https://roadmap.sh/projects/github-user-activity) challenge from [roadmap.sh](https://roadmap.sh/).

 ## Features